Catalogue Browser

 Motivation

-TestNG's Groups, JUnit 4's Category, and JUnit 5's Tags are equivalent features but differ in flexibility.
+Although TestNG's @Test(groups=), JUnit 4's @Category, and JUnit 5's @Tags are equivalent features, they differ in both flexibility and ease of use.

 Qualities